Spicy and bold-tasting, this 30-minute recipe elevates the humble chicken breast into a wonderfully flavorful dish.

-Making blackened chicken is as easy as can be: Simply rub the chicken with spices, sauté it briefly, then bake!
+Making this blackened chicken is as easy as can be: Simply rub the chicken with spices, sauté it briefly, and bake it!
+Spicy and bold-tasting, this 30-minute recipe elevates the humble chicken breast into a wonderfully flavorful dish.

 Ingredients

-You'll only need a few simple ingredients to make this recipe.
+Here's an overview of the ingredients needed for this recipe.
 The exact measurements are included in the recipe card below.
-Here's an overview of what you'll need:

-- Chicken: I use boneless skinless chicken breasts in this recipe.
+- Chicken: I use boneless, skinless chicken breasts in this recipe.

 Variations

-Making this recipe is easy!
 Scroll down to the recipe card for detailed instructions.
-Here are the basic steps:
+Here are the basic steps for making this recipe:

-- Cook the chicken pieces in a cast-iron skillet, then finish cooking them in a 450°F oven for 10-12 minutes.
-(Photos 4-5).
+Cook the chicken pieces in a cast-iron skillet, then finish cooking them in a 450°F oven for 10-12 minutes.

-Expert Tip
+Recipe Tip

-If your chicken breasts are larger than 8 oz each, they will need more time in the oven - around 15 minutes.
+If your chicken breasts are larger than 8 ounces, they will need more time in the oven - 15 minutes or longer.
+In this case, loosely cover the pan with foil after the first 12 minutes to prevent the tops from burning.

 Recipe FAQs